fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ### Network proxying

-When the SW is activated, it can start proxing network requests.
+When the SW is activated, it can start proxying network requests.
 This will allow us to make our page work offline.
 In order to do so, we need to add another handler, this time for `fetch` browser event. `fetch` is called whenever a request to our server is made by the browser.
 We can hijack it and make it return cached